jnozzi/cocoadev.com/markdown/NSImageRep.md

 	return self;
 }
 - (void)dealloc {
-	General/CGImageRelease(image);
+	CGImageRelease(image);
 	[super dealloc];
 }
 - (BOOL)draw {
-	General/CGContextRef context = General/[[NSGraphicsContext currentContext] graphicsPort];
+	CGContextRef context = [[NSGraphicsContext currentContext] graphicsPort];
 	if (!context || !image) {
 		return NO;
 	}
-	General/NSSize size = [self size];
+	NSSize size = [self size];
-	General/CGContextDrawImage(context, General/CGRectMake(0, 0, size.width, size.height), image);
+	CGContextDrawImage(context, CGRectMake(0, 0, size.width, size.height), image);
 	return YES;
 }
 @end

-To make it work automatically when calling     General/[[NSImage alloc] initWith*], you have to register it.
+To make it work automatically when calling     [[NSImage alloc] initWith*], you have to register it.
 Add this to some class that gets loaded early:

 + (void)initialize {
-	General/[NSImageRep registerImageRepClass:General/[CustomImageRep class]];
+	[NSImageRep registerImageRepClass:[CustomImageRep class]];
 }

-General/NSBitmapImageRep might work too.
+NSBitmapImageRep might work too.
 But I had some trouble with it.
-General/NSImageRep is easy enough to implement and works like a charm.
+NSImageRep is easy enough to implement and works like a charm.